JaisonBrooks/harmonize/README.md

 So...
 Without further ado!
 Ladies and Gentleman, I present you with ***Harmonize***

 ## About
-***Harmonize***, is a Ruby script that helps you organize your files by grouping them together into Types.
-For instance, it can group your jpg and png files as photos and your pdf and doc files as documents and plenty more file extensions and groupings.
-The tool features plenty of easy to use command line options which allows you to get lots of work done, quickly and easily, with just a simple command.
-This tool is used from within the OSX Terminal.app or any other prefered terminal.
+***Harmonize***, is a Ruby script, currently written and tested on OSX, that helps you organize your files by grouping them together into basic Types.

+For instance, it can group your jpg and png files as photos and your pdf and doc files as documents and plenty other groupings.

+The tool also features plenty of easy to use command line argumentions and features, which allow you to get lots of work done, quickly and easily, by executing a simple command.

+This tool is executed from your Terminal.app or any other Terminal type application.

 ## Usage
 ```~:$ harmonize TYPES ARGUMENTS```

-You can view the help page by executing ```harmonize -h``` to learn more about how to use Harmonize.
+You can view the help page by executing ```harmonize -h```, which has tons of useful information.

 ### Types
 #### Standard